 Travel expense reimbursement is a benefit which some injured workers are eligible to receive.
 The benefit is small, and the rules only allow these benefits in some circumstances.
 See: Travel Expense Reimbursement

+A condition not accepted is an L&I administrative decision made by a claims manger who may not know the facts.
 Get your doctor to help with this issue.
 Often L&I is unaware of how your medical treatment is related to the job injury.
 The attending physician has a lot of say about your medical condition and how it relates to your job of injury.
-If your job injury has caused a medical problem that needs treatment, make sure your doctor says so, in writing, to L&I.
+If your job injury has caused or aggravated a medical problem that needs treatment, make sure your doctor says so, in writing, to L&I.

 For example if you hurt your right arm, you may end up overusing your left arm.
-At some point your overused left arm may become a natural complication and need medical treatment.
+At some point your overused left arm may become symptomatic and a natural complication which needs medical treatment.
 L&I can and should pay for the medical care for this overuse problem.
 It’s your doctor’s job to convince the claims manager that your new arm problem, the overused left arm, should also become an accepted condition.
 If your doctor cares about you, he should do this for you and for himself.

-That denial order should be protested or appealed if it is not correct.
+Incorrect denial orders should be protested or appealed.
 You have a right to medical care for conditions which are related to your job injury.
 See How To Disagree With An L&I Decision If L&I or the self insurer has previously paid for the treatment of the injury, then they cannot later deny acceptance.

 If the Board of Industrial Insurance Appeals, after a hearing and presentation of evidence, denies a medical condition as unrelated, and that order becomes final, then that opens the door for an injured worker to get Medicare or private insurance to provide diagnostic testing and medical treatment.

 If the Self Insured Employer authorized and paid for the surgery for an accepted condition then later denies additional surgery, the denial of additional treatment should be protested or appealed.
 In this situation they cannot take the position that the injury did not cause the need for additional surgery.
 The Court of Appeals in Clark County v.
-Maphet applied WAC 296-20-01002 and its definition of authorization and acceptance.
-The WAC states that because the Department or self insured employer can only authorize treatment for an accepted condition, as a matter of law, the Department or self insurer cannot later disclaim responsibility for a condition that was treated.
+Maphet and WAC 296-20-01002 state that because the Department or self insured employer can only authorize treatment for an accepted condition, as a matter of law, the Department or self insurer cannot later disclaim responsibility for the condition which they previously accepted.

 Healthcare and L&I medical care are two different systems.

-Don’t let them do this, they can be assessed a 25% penalty.
+Don’t let them do this, they can be assessed a 25% penalty for late payments.
 You can request a penalty by writing to L&I.